Alpine Accessories offers one of the largest on-line selections of ski and snowboard equipment, clothing and accessories.

 Step 10- With care, slide your liner back into your boot.
 Tip: Place your boot on a bench or table and have someone hold the boot open while you insert your liner.

-Step 11- Clip your battery so the clip is between the shell and liner.
+Step 11- Open the battery clip.
+Put it on the outside of the boot around the velcro power strap and clip closed.
 Plug in the wire and turn on to test.

 Step 12- Repeat the steps for other boot.